citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 In the past, to configure your controller you were required to manually map every single button and joystick direction.
 This proved to be a tedious activity and would eat into time that you’d rather use playing games! [vitor-k](https://github.com/vitor-k) implemented a way to automatically map your controller to Citra with the press of a button, provided that your controller is listed in the [SDL Controller Database](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt).

 {{< figure src="binding.png"
-    title="Automatically bind your controls easily." >}}
+    title="Automatically bind your controls with ease." >}}

 ### Disable HIDAPI drivers due to compatibility problems with certain controllers ([#5123](https://github.com/citra-emu/citra/pull/5123), [#5179](https://github.com/citra-emu/citra/pull/5179)) by [vitor-k](https://github.com/vitor-k)

-The change of SDL2 from 2.0.8 to 2.0.10 broke some controllers that reported themselves as a Switch or Xbox One controller, such as DS4 controllers.
-This PR disables the HIDAPI drivers to allow for those affected controllers to begin to work again.
+The change of SDL2 from 2.0.8 to 2.0.10 broke some controllers that reported themselves as a Switch or Xbox One controller, such as DualShock4 controllers.
+This PR disables the HIDAPI drivers to allow affected controllers to work again.
 HIDAPI drivers were enabled again for SDL2.0.12 and up in a [later PR](https://github.com/citra-emu/citra/pull/5179).

 ### Implement official GameCube adapter support ([#5735](https://github.com/citra-emu/citra/pull/5735)) by [epicboy](https://github.com/ameerj)

 Ported over from yuzu, with code and feature improvements thanks to [german77](https://github.com/german77) and [lioncash](https://github.com/lioncash), this adds a whole new input device to Citra for you to use!
-Using the official GameCube adapter from Nintendo, you can now use the classic GameCube controllers to play your favorite games on Citra!
+With the official GameCube adapter from Nintendo, you can now use the classic GameCube controllers to play your favorite games on Citra!

 Instructions on how to set this up can be found on the [yuzu FAQ](https://yuzu-emu.org/wiki/faq/#how-do-i-use-my-gamecube-controller-adapter).